Stats

 items

 Array of stat items displayed horizontally.
 Type: array.
-Minimum items: 2.
-Maximum items: 6.
-Recommendations: Use 3 items for optimal balance (most common pattern); Use 2‑4 items for statistics or numbers; Use 3‑4 items for feature highlights.
+Min items: 2.
+Max items: 6.
+Recommendations: Use 3 items for optimal balance (most common pattern); Use 2-4 items for statistics or numbers; Use 3-4 items for feature highlights.
+Each item is an object with the following required properties:

-- title (string, required) – Stat title – the prominent text (number, metric, or feature name).
+- title (string) – Stat title - the prominent text (number, metric, or feature name).
 Content editable.

-- description (string, required) – Stat description – supporting text explaining the title.
+- description (string) – Stat description - supporting text explaining the title.
 Content editable.

 layout